 By Laura Keil

-Other places like Arrowhead, Comaplix and the former Renata townsite I didn’t get to but I hope to see one day.
+Other places like Arrowhead, Comaplix and the former Renata townsite I didn’t get to see, but I hope to visit one day.
 Not much remains of these anymore.
-If you’ve got a kayak, there’s a great brochure at the Visitor Centre that can be purchased for around $10 that includes historic sites, some only accessible by water.
+If you’ve got a kayak, there’s a great brochure at the Nakusp Visitor Centre that can be purchased for around $10 that includes historic sites, some only accessible by water.
 In the nearby Slocan Valley and on towards Kaslo, there are several more ghost towns.

 Leave a Reply